meet-projects/Y1YL-Labs/FrontEnd Project Intro/README.md

 4. The World

 **Minimum Requirements:**
+- HTML (At least 2 pages)
+- Use of Bootstrap Templates
-- At least 1 Main Input/Output functionality.
+- Javascript: At least 1 Main Input/Output functionality.
-- HTML
-- CSS
-- Javascript

 ### Extra points for:
-- Use of Bootstrap
 - Wireframe and/or planning documents